 If you’re like most people, when you hear the term “prescription drug abuse“, you probably think of opioid pain medications such as oxycodone or codeine.
 If you’re thinking more outside the box, you might also include benzodiazepine medications such as Klonopin or Valium.

-But what you may have overlooked is the fact that prescription stimulants are also abuse at high rates, particularly by college students.
+But what you may have overlooked is the fact that prescription stimulants are also abused at high rates, particularly by college students.
 Let’s take a closer look at the abuse of prescription stimulant medications.

 What Prescription Stimulant Medications Are Commonly Abused?